ChelmsfordBeer/html-pdf-node-core/README.md

 ## Goal

-The goal fo this fork is to make use of pupeteer-core instead of pupeteer
+The goal fo this fork is to make use of pupeteer-core instead of pupeteer, also using chrome-aws-lambda in order to be able to upload this function inside a netlify/aws lambda

 ## Installation